BardicDefense/purple-hack/spells.md

 #### Shocking Strike

 _Evocation (R: Self, D: 2 hours)_
-This spell charges the caster’s hand or a weapon they are holding.
-The first strike made by such deals an additional 1d6+2 electrical damage, dissipating the charge.
-Add +5 damage and one strike before dissipating per name level.
+This spell charges the caster’s hand or a weapon they are holding with a number of charges equal to the caster's level.
+While charged, attacks made with the hand or weapon deal an additional 1d6 electrical damage.
+For a missile weapon, one charge is dissipated per attack whether or not the attack hits, but a melee weapon's charges are dissipated only on a hit.
+The spell adds one damage die per name level of the caster.

 #### Silence